disasterrecovery/drat-client/README.md

-A simple example client that reads from the DRAT API.
+### A simple example client for the DRAT API.

+The source CoffeeScript file is `src/app.coffee`

-See the live demo: http://jsbin.com/asitiz/2
+See the live demo: http://jsbin.com/asitiz/11